 The aim of the scholarship is to assist ASMIRT members to experience medical radiation science on an international stage such as attendance at an international conference, participation in an international training program or the undertaking of small study tours.
 Practitioners are encouraged to share their experiences with their colleagues on their return to Australia.
 Members who are interested in applying should keep an eye out for details in the July, August and September editions of Spectrum and on the website.
 Guidelines and application information will be posted on the website from July each year.

-The Rural Clinical Placement Scholarship is available one grant per calendar year for each university that offers Approved Undergraduate Medical Radiations Science programs in medical imaging and radiation therapy.
+The Rural Clinical Placement Scheme is available one grant per calendar year for each university that offers Approved Undergraduate Medical Radiations Science programs in medical imaging and radiation therapy.
 Additional grants may be awarded to those States where additional applications have been received.
-Each scholarship is to the value of $500.00 and can be used by the recipient for the necessary travel and accommodation.
-The aim of the scholarship is to support and promote rural health initiatives.
+Each grant is to the value of $500.00 and can be used by the recipient for the necessary travel and accommodation.
+The aim of the grant is to support and promote rural health initiatives.

-The successful applicant is required to write a reflective report on the experience for publication in an ASMIRT journal and be willing to participate in evaluation studies or surveys regarding allied health in the rural setting.
+The successful applicant is required to write a reflective report on the experience for publication by ASMIRT and be willing to participate in evaluation studies or surveys regarding allied health in the rural setting.

 Applications should be made as soon as possible in each academic year.

-The Australian Society of Medical Imaging and Radiation Therapy (ASMIRT) through the Educational and Standards Advisory Panel (ESAP) offers research scholarships to enhance the research base within Medical Radiation Science.
+The Australian Society of Medical Imaging and Radiation Therapy (ASMIRT), through the Research Lead Committee, offers research scholarships to enhance the research base within Medical Radiation Science.

 ASMIRT will award up to two research scholarships per year in the fields of medical imaging and radiation therapy.
 Applications from nuclear medicine technologists will be assessed under the medical imaging category.
 Each of the reimbursement scholarships will be for up to a maximum of $10,000 (including GST).
 The scholarships are designed to encourage researchers to develop projects which will add to the body of knowledge of the Medical Radiation Science profession.
 The successful candidate will be required to publish the outcome of their work in the Journal of Medical Radiation Sciences or other peer reviewed journal and to present at the Australian Society of Medical Imaging and Radiation Therapy’s National Conference (ASMIRT).